 - “Work at building your portfolio as quickly as possible to maximise your time in the market.
 I bought nine properties through Ironfish over about six years.
 I achieved this by working hard on my career progression and saving as much as possible along the way: every time I received a pay-rise, I continued to live on my previous income.
 And this approach can work for anyone.
 The key is to live below your means not above them, so if you’re on 50K in your first job and your next job is $70K – simply continue living as if you’re still only earning 50K.
 You won’t feel like you’re making a sacrifice or missing out on things you don’t have because you didn’t have them before your pay rise anyway!”

-If you’re inspired by Vaughn’s achievements and want to kick start your path to early retirement through property investment in Australia please get in touch with us.
+If you’re inspired by Vaughn’s achievements and want to kick start your path to early retirement through buying investment property in Australia please get in touch with us.